doziestar/go-retry/README.md

 - `randomizationFactor` is the amount of jitter to add to the delay.
 - `maxDelay` is the maximum delay between retries.
 - `maxAttempts` is the maximum number of attempts to make.
+- `timeout` is the maximum amount of time to spend retrying.

+### Functions
+***`func (ro *RetryOptions) Delay(attempt int) time.Duration`***

+This function calculates the delay time for the given retry attempt based on the retry options.
+It takes an integer representing the current attempt number and returns the delay time as a time.Duration value.

+***`func Retry(ctx context.Context, fn func() error, ro RetryOptions, retryIf func(error) bool, onRetry func(int, error), onTimeout func()) error `***

+This function performs the retries for the given function using the retry options provided.
+It takes the following arguments:
+- `ctx` is a context.Context that can be used to cancel the retry loop.
+- `fn` is the function to retry.
+It must return an error.
+- `ro` is a RetryOptions struct that contains the retry configuration.
+- `retryIf` is an optional function that takes an error as input and returns a boolean.
+If `retryIf` is not nil and returns `false` for the error, the retry loop is terminated and the error is returned.
+If  `retryIf` is nil, all errors are retried.
+- `onRetry` is an optional function that is called after each retry with the attempt number and error as inputs.
+- `onTimeout` is an optional function that is called if the retry loop times out.

 ## Example
 ```go